wu-hongjun/Hackintosh-Razer-Blade-RZ09-0301/README.md

    * Normally, you should get driver from: [DisplayLink macOS Driver](https://www.displaylink.com/downloads/macos).
    * Driver tested is [DisplayLink Manager 0.5.25](https://github.com/Errrneist/Hackintosh-Razer-Blade-Advanced/blob/master/DRIVERS/macOS/DisplayLink%20Manager%200.5.25.pkg).
 Newer version of driver will most possibly work, I just put it here for reference.

+#### Thunderbolt
+##### General
+* As of the Clover version (Latest 1.8) thunderbolt seems to be working.
+* For OpenCore version (v2.X and above), I have not successfullyimplemented Thunderbolt 3.
+* Hardware I tested with: Thunderbolt 3 NVMe SSD enclosure + PM981 1TB.
+##### eGPU
+* I sold my eGPU so I was not abe to test it, but for OpenCore version, for now, it is probably not going to work.

 #### Undervolting:
   * TBD
   * By undervolting the computer, the fan is MUCH quieter and more pleasant to use.
 I am using an app called [volta](https://volta.garymathews.com).
 You can also google for undervolting using script which I hasn't tried so do it in your own risk.
 Unfortunately intel does not have a XTU software for macOS.
 It is not free, but it is cheap.
 Just two cups of coffee gives you a much better experience.
 You can download a "trial version" and try it out on your laptop.
 I didn't get money for advertising this...it just works.